-A bunch of tools exists that allow us to put some special comments before classes and method declarations which can be parsed to generate documentation automatically.
+A bunch of tools exists that allows us to put some special comments before classes and method declarations which can be parsed to generate documentation automatically.
 And the good part, you have the documentation in the same place as the code.
 In ApexDoc, the comment has to start with the /** instead of the regular /* Apex comment block and we have some tags to indicate what we are writing.
 Here’s an example:

 - @description: A high-level human-readable and understandable description of what the method is doing.
-I prefer to put an easily understandable and quick to read the first line about what the method is doing.
-A really important detail that the developer needs to know about the method, like if a web service is being used, I put that in the next line (but not going very deeply into implementation details).
+I prefer to put an easily understandable and quick to read first line about what the method is doing.
+A really important detail that the developer needs to know about the method like if a web service is being used, I put that in the next line (but not going very deeply into implementation details).

 - @param: For each parameter, the method takes, we have to indicate the type, preconditions, and a description of what it is intended for.

 - @returns: The returning type and description (if the method is not void).